PROJECT RESILIENCE 2040 — PACIFIC LABORATORY

 WHAT MAKES THIS PROJECT UNPRECEDENTED

-World's most powerful geothermal resources — Kilauea provides virtually unlimited clean baseload energy
+Significant geothermal resources — Kilauea area provides reliable clean baseload energy potential of 100–200 MW

 Strategic Pacific Gateway position — equidistant between Silicon Valley and Asian tech markets

-OTEC potential unmatched anywhere — deep Pacific cold water available year-round within miles of shore
+Strong OTEC research potential — deep Pacific cold water available year-round for pilot-scale development

 1,000-year-old ahupuaʻa sustainable land management system — proven indigenous wisdom integrated with AI